Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/download_wikipedia/word_info/README.md

 Download the subcategories by recursively requesting them to Wikipedia.
 Based on the structure of subcategories from the Wikipedia categories.
 (ex: section "Sous-catégories" from https://fr.wikipedia.org/wiki/Cat%C3%A9gorie:Cin%C3%A9ma)

+Tuned only for french, but can be a base for other languages.

 ### main_categories.py